PyroclastIO/pyroclast-clojure/README.md

        ["country" "browser"])))
 ```

-pyroclast automatically sub-groups based on each specified category: country, and then browser.
+Pyroclast automatically sub-groups based on each specified category: country, and then browser.

 ```clojure
 (deftest test-page-views-over-grouped-windows